alpinebuster/meshsdk/wasm/meshsdk/README.md

-# MeshSDK - Javascript/Typescript Binding for the meshsdk
+# AS MeshSDK - Javascript/Typescript Binding

-`meshsdk` JS/TS implementation.
-It supports compilation to WASM via [Emscripten](https://emscripten.org/) so that `meshsdk` features can be used in a browser.
+MeshSDK JS/TS wrapper by compiling to WASM via [Emscripten](https://emscripten.org/) so that all native features can be used in browser/nodejs environments.

-## Using `meshsdk` in JavaScript/TypeScript
+## Using `as-mesh` in JavaScript/TypeScript

 ### Install

-`meshsdk` is available as a UMD module compatible with both NodeJS and browsers, and includes TypeScript definitions.
+`as-mesh` is available as a UMD module compatible with both NodeJS and browsers, and includes TypeScript definitions.

 ```sh